 As is often the case in a small city, Starke doesn't have a public transportation system that people use for their commute.

-The percentage of adults in Starke who are college-educated is close to the national average for all communities of 21.84%: 17.54% of the adults in Starke have a bachelor's degree or advanced degree.
+The percentage of people in Starke with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.35% of people over 25 have a bachelor's degree or advanced degree.

-Starke is a very ethnically-diverse city.
+Starke is an extremely ethnically-diverse city.
 The people who call Starke home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Starke residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Starke include Irish, English, Italian, and Scots-Irish.
+Important ancestries of people in Starke include Irish, English, German, Polish, and Scottish.

 The most common language spoken in Starke is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.